Using flow to improve clinical relevance in hepatocyte cultures

 - Kirkstall’s Quasi Vivo® system allows the application of physiologically relevant flow rates.
 Evidence shows that key detoxification genes are up-regulated under flow conditions 2, liver organoids display typical liver morphology 3 and respond as expected to viability-decreasing compounds 4.

-- Quasi Vivo® 900 try and accessories: tubing, reservoir bottles
+- 1 x Quasi Vivo® 900 tray and accessories: tubing, reservoir bottles

 - Parker 6 head peristaltic pump